Lixxia/CSCI362/README.md

 **NOTE**
 The proxy file `nginx_smoke_test.py` currently contains a literal path to the rtd file.
 For now, it must be changed in order for the tests to run sucessfully.

+**Each Test Case**
+Test case txt files will be formatted as follows:
+- test number:
+- method:
+- input:
+- oracle:
+- requirement: